Luxury Modern German Kitchens

-These virtues can be seen in our open and honest approach to pricing our German kitchens, with every item on our quotation individually priced.
+These virtues are reflected in our open and honest approach to pricing our German kitchens, with every item on our quotation individually priced.
 Many clients love the way our design team will produce as many variations of design themes and layout alternatives as they require to make their final choice, all free of charge or obligation.
-Other clients take reassurance that our required deposits are as low as 5%, with nothing further to pay until the day prior to delivery, and you are more than welcome to come and view all of your kitchen components prior to paying for them.
+Other clients take reassurance that our required deposits are as low as 5%, with nothing further to pay until the day prior to delivery, and you are more than welcome to come and view all of your kitchen components ahead of paying for them.
 When we are installing your kitchen, you don't pay the installation fee until your kitchen is finished.

 German kitchen specialists

 LWK Kitchens London are a specialist dealer of one of Germany's leading Manufacturers who produce over €380m of kitchen furniture each year, and are the recipients of multiple design and quality awards.
 At our London showrooms you can view all of our German kitchen ranges, encompassing a huge variety of designs and finishes, available at prices to suit a range of budgets.
 German kitchens are famous across the world for quality, innovation and style.
 At LWK Kitchens, all of the kitchens we retail are built to order in Germany for every individual client who commissions us to supply their kitchen.
 As these are the only kitchens we work with, all of our people from Designers to Installers have a deep understanding of German kitchens.
 Using the wealth of knowledge accumulated through years of working with German Kitchens, we can advise you on every last detail of your dream kitchen.
 The support of one of the leading German Kitchen manufacturers ensures our kitchens are amongst the best built and most durable in the industry.